(Two Secret Franchise Tax Agents from the IRS)

 Jim: Fantastic, what other questions can I answer for you?

-(At this point, Caren is scanning through the 30+ questions that she printed out from this easy to follow eBook style franchise guide that she purchased.
+(At this point, Caren is scanning through the 30+ questions that she printed out from this easy to follow franchise eBook that she purchased.
 It not only includes specific questions to ask franchisees, but it also includes budgeting suggestions, information on finding franchise attorneys, and how to approach your local banker.)

 Caren asks a few more great questions from her printout, and finally gets to “The One.”